burlachenkok/exploring-python3/python3-note.md

 ## Encoding During Reading Files and With Statement

-The text file is iteratable and the content of the file is returned line by line.
+The text file is iteratable, and the content of the file is returned line by line.
 You can check the used *default* encoding for reading text files:
 ```python
 import sys
 print(sys.getdefaultencoding())
 ```

-If you want to open the file in the specified encoding you can specify this in [open()]( https://docs.python.org/3/library/functions.html#open).
+If you want to open the file in the specified encoding,g you can specify this in [open()]( https://docs.python.org/3/library/functions.html#open).

-To open and close files you can use open()/close() calls.
+To open and close files, you can use open()/close() calls.
 One shorthand to automatize this operation is to use [with](https://docs.python.org/3/reference/compound_stmts.html#the-with-statement) statement.

-With statement provides two facilities:
+The `with` statement provides two facilities:
 * The opening of the file.
 * Closing in the successful execution of its block and closing in case of obtaining any software exception within the `with` block statement.